 Plan G includes all the optional benefits available within the 10 letter plans, except for one.
 Plan G does not cover your Medicare Part B deductible.
 That’s where our best letter plan steps in.

-Please note, Plan G and Medicare Part G are the same exact thing.
+Please note, Plan G and Part G are the same exact thing.